AegirAexx/python-sandbox/README.md

 I plan to put all of the progamming projects here that will be assigned during the course.

-I will have to get permission from the teacher about posting the projects here so there is a chance that I will be asked to make this repository private, at least while course being taught.
+I will have to get permission from the teacher about pushing the source code here so there is a chance that I will be asked to make this repository private, at least while the course is being taught.

 The course will take place between November 26th and December 14th 2018.